vladdziun/FlashCards/README.md

 # FlashCards
-This is website where users can create custom flash cards to quiz themselves on any topic.
+Users can create custom flash cards to quiz themselves on any topic.

 TODO:
 Mobile friendly;